Indian-origin doctor known for stopping spread of communicable diseases via air travel dies | Business

-An Indian-origin doctor, who became internationally renowned as an expert on stopping the spread of communicable diseases via air travel, has died, a media report said.
+Dr Jarnail Singh, an Indian-origin aviation medicine physician, who became an internationally renowned authority on stopping the spread of communicable diseases via air travel, has died in Singapore, according to a media report.

+Dr Singh, 67, died on February 6.
+He is survived by his wife, a son and a daughter, the Straits Times reported.

-He coordinated the international response during the Severe Acute Respiratory Syndrome (SARS) outbreak in 2003 that allowed the aviation sector to get back on its feet, the Straits Times reported.
+He coordinated the international response during the Severe Acute Respiratory Syndrome (SARS) outbreak in 2003 that allowed the aviation sector to get back on its feet, the paper said on Tuesday.

 Dr Singh also used his expertise to chair the CAAS' ultra-long-range task force, which put Singapore on the map by launching the world's first non-stop ultra-long-range commercial flight from Singapore to New York in 2004.